 7. Smart DevOps

 The concept of a Low-Code Platform is more mature than a No-Code Platform, as a complete automation enabler for digital innovation.
-The pure No-Code Platform is some way from being available as an enterprise-grade solution.
-Since the real world suggests that we will be moving to a blend of Code, Low-Code and eventually, No-Code, I argue for a tech architecture built on a solid (prebuilt) 'Business Logic': a Low-Code Platform, such as Salesforce Lightning Platform.
+The pure No-Code Platform is some way from being available as an enterprise-grade solution, without some Low-Code support.
+Since the real world suggests that we will be moving to a blend of Code, Low-Code and eventually, No-Code, I argue for a tech architecture built on a solid prebuilt business logic: effectively, a No-Code and Low-Code Platform combination, such as Salesforce Lightning Platform or with more Code, using a Design Language and User Interface (UI) Framework, such as SAP Fiori, Salesforce Lightning Design System or Microsoft Fluent Design System.

-On top of the Business Logic is a 'Studio': tools that allow any combination of Code and Low-Code to apply, and designed for different types of users.
-This allows a broad community of users to collaborate: from 'hard core' programmers (Code) through tech-savvy IT analysts and developers (Low-Code), and in the future, adding so-called 'citizen developers' (No-Code).
+On top of the prebuilt business logic is a 'Studio': tools that allow any combination of Code and Low-Code to apply, and designed for different types of users.
+This enables a broad community of users to collaborate: from 'hard core' programmers (Code) through tech-savvy IT analysts and developers (Low-Code), and to what is now emerging as so-called 'citizen developers' (No-Code).

 #2.
 Design Method